-10. а Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas Y OVO Water mains or private water supply Y Falkirk council Electricity Y OVO Mains drainage Ν Telephone Ν Cable TV or satellite Ν Broadband Ν b Is there a septic tank system at your property ? []YES [x]NO If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from []YES []NO []Don't know (ii) Do you have a maintenance contract for your septic tank? []YES If you have answered yes, please give detail with which you have a maintenance contract 11.
-Responsibilities for shared or common ar eas а Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?[]YES [x]NO []Don't knowIf you have answered yes, please give details:[]On't know b Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?[]YES [x]NO []N/AIf you have answered yes, please give details:[]YES [x]NO []N/A с Has there been any major repair or replacement of any part of the roof during the time you have owned the property?[]YES [x]NO d Do you have the right to walk over any of your neighbours' property- for example to put out your rubbish bin or to maintain your boundaries?
+10. а Please tick which services are connected to your property and give details of the supplier: Services Services Connected Supplier Gas or liquid petroleum gas Y So cottish Power Water mains or private water supply Ν Electricity Y So cottish Power Mains drainage Y So cottish Water?
+Telephone Y Br itish Telecom Cable TV or satellite N Br itish Telecom Broadband Ν b Is there a septic tank system at your property? []YES [x]NO If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from []YES []NO []Don't know (ii) Do you have a maintenance contract for your septic tank? []YES []NO If you have answered yes, please give details of the company with which you have a maintenance contract: 11.
+Responsibilities for shared or common areas а Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+If you have answered yes, please give details: b Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
+If you have answered yes, please give details: с Has there been any major repair or replacement of any part of the roof during the time you have owned the property? []YES [x]NO d Do you have the right to walk over any of your neighbours' property- for example to put out your rubbish bin or to maintain your boundaries?